Table of Contents

 As long as each of those conditions is met, the squatter may claim adverse possession after 20 years and enjoy all the rights and privileges granted to any other property owner.

 If you discover a squatter on your property, you should be careful with how you approach them.
 Even though they are on your land without permission, you shouldn’t attempt to forcibly remove them on your own in case the matter is brought to court.
 Instead, you should remain calm and take the proper precautions to remove them legally.
-Here are the steps you should take.
+Here is how the Georgia eviction process works:

 1. Serve an Eviction Notice